 Proxima Centauri orbits the main pair with a period of about 547,000 years (543,000 – 553,600 years) and an eccentricity of 0.50.
 While orbiting, it comes within 4,300 astronomical units (3,400 – 5,400 AU) of the main pair and gets as far away as 13,000 astronomical units (12,900 – 13,300 AU).
 Currently, the physical distance between the main pair and Proxima is about 0.21 light years, or 13,000 astronomical units.
 This is about 5% of the distance between the Sun and Alpha Centauri AB.

-With an apparent magnitude of 11.13, Proxima is invisible to the unaided eye and does not appear in the immediate vicinity of Alpha Centauri AB.
-It lies 2.18 degrees southwest of the bright AB binary.
+With an apparent magnitude of 11.11, Proxima is invisible to the unaided eye and does not appear in the immediate vicinity of Alpha Centauri AB.
+The red dwarf star lies 2.18 degrees southwest of the bright AB binary.

-The Alpha Centauri star system is believed to be the same age or slightly older than the Sun (4.6 billion years).
+The Alpha Centauri star system is believed to be slightly older than the Sun.
 Estimates based on standard stellar models have yielded an age of 5.4 billion years for Alpha Centauri AB, while those based on asteroseismic observations and stellar parameters have yielded values of 4.85 ± 0.5, 5.0 ± 0.5, 5.2 ± 1.9, 6.4, and 6.52 ± 0.3 billion years.
 Gyrochronological methods have given an estimated age of 5.0 ± 0.3 billion years, and methods based on the stars’ chromospheric activity have yielded a value of 4.4 ± 2.1 billion years.

 Rigil Kentaurus, the primary component in the system, is slightly larger and more massive than the Sun.
 Like the Sun, it is a main sequence star of the spectral type G2V and it exhibits coronal variability due to star spots coupled with the effect of rotation.

-Toliman is smaller and less massive than Rigil Kentaurus.
+Toliman is cooler, smaller and less massive than Rigil Kentaurus.
 With the stellar classification of K1V, it appears more orange in colour.
-The star has a mass of 0.907 solar masses and a radius of 0.8632 solar radii.
-With a surface temperature of 5,260 K, it has only 50% of the Sun’s luminosity.
-It is about 5.3 billion years old, a little older than the Sun.
+The star has a mass of 0.9092 solar masses and a radius of 0.8591 solar radii.
+With a surface temperature of 5,207 K, it shines with only 0.4981% of the Sun’s luminosity.
+Like Rigil Kentaurus, it is about 5.26 billion years old, considerably older than the Sun.

 Even though it is not as luminous as Rigil Kentaurus, Toliman has a greater energy output in the X-ray band and dominates the system’s X-ray emission.
 A flare was discovered on the star in 2005.

 Proxima Centauri is the smallest of the three stars in the Alpha Centauri system.
 It is a red dwarf of the spectral type M5.5Ve.
 It has a mass of only 0.1221 solar masses and a radius of 0.1542 solar radii.
-With an effective temperature of 3,042 K, it shines with only 0.0017 solar luminosities.
+With an effective temperature of around 2,992 K, the dwarf star shines with only 0.001567 solar luminosities.
 It is more than 20,000 times fainter than the Sun, with an absolute magnitude of +15.60.

-With a visual magnitude of 11.13, Proxima is very faint.
+With a visual magnitude that varies between 10.43 and 11.11, Proxima is very faint.
 Even from the Alpha Centauri AB system, it would only appear as a fifth magnitude star.

 Distance